Istanbul International Community School: Curriculum

 As the school is authorized and accredited by the International Baccalaureate, the three years of Early Years (3, 4, 5) and grades 1-6 are taught through the IB Primary Years Programme.
 Grades 7-10 follow the IB Middle Years Programme, and grades 11-12 follow the IB Diploma Programme.

 English is the language of instruction and the overall curriculum is international in nature.
 Turkish language and culture is taught, while students can choose either French, Spanish, or German to study as a foreign language.
 For students who have not yet achieved satisfactory English fluency, English for Speakers of Other Languages (ESOL) is offered instead of French/Spanish/German.

 Technology is widely integrated into the curriculum with iPads being used through grade 1 and MacBooks being used from grade 2.
 All classrooms feature interactive whiteboards.

 Accreditations and affiliations

 IICS has been globally accredited by the Council of International Schools since 1997, the New England Association of Schools and Colleges since 2002, and the International Baccalaureate since 1996.
 The school was last re-accredited through a joint evaluation by CIS and NEASC in May 2018.

-IICS is also a member of the Central and Eastern European Schools Association, the College Board, European Council of International Schools and the Educational Records Bureau.
+IICS is also a member of the Central and Eastern European Schools Association, the College Board, the European Council of International Schools and the Educational Records Bureau.